300: Developmental Delays and Behavioral Conditions in Young Children (Developmental Behavioral mini-track) — Susan Van Cleve, DNP, CPNP

 Lecture, discussion and case presentation will be used to define toxic stress, including examples of stress and how it can become toxic.
 The increasing prevalence and number of children at risk for toxic stress will be presented.
 The effects of toxic stress from the prenatal stage through adolescence will be discussed.
 Methods to identify toxic stress and critical interventions will be presented.

-330: Case Studies in Acute Care Acid-Base and Fluid Derangements (AC) — Jennifer Joiner, MSN, CPNP and Heather Herrera, MSN, RN, CPNP-AC/PC
+330: Case Studies in Acute Care Acid-Base and Fluid Derangements (AC) — Jennifer Joiner, MSN, CPNP-AC/PC and Heather Herrera, MSN, RN, CPNP-AC/PC

 It is imperative that acute care pediatric nurse practitioners provide thoughtful and careful fluid and electrolyte replacement therapies to our young, and in many cases very fragile children.
 This discussion will review acid-base balance, gap/non gap acidosis, MUDPILES, and fluid calculations in relation to pediatric critical care.
 Three case studies will then be reviewed, each with their own unique acid-base balance disturbances that required vigilant care and thoughtful management strategies.
 Acute care pediatric nurse practitioners won’t get lost in the MUD as they sort through PILES of data to best treat their critically ill patient with fluid and electrolyte disturbances.

-331: Supporting Breastfeeding in the Early Days (Breastfeeding mini-track) — Mary Ryngaert, MSN, ARNP, IBCLC
+331: The 10th Month of Pregnancy: Supporting Breastfeeding in the Early Days (Breastfeeding mini-track) — Mary Ryngaert, MSN, ARNP, IBCLC

 The challenges that come with welcoming a new baby are significant watershed moments in a family’s life.
 Caring for the newborn along with recuperating from pregnancy and delivery can make learning how to breastfeed especially challenging.
 Pediatric nurse practitioners can make the difference for families who choose to breastfeed.
 Let's talk about how to assist families to navigate this important time and meet their breastfeeding goals.